List of diplomatic missions in Australia

 Initially residences and chanceries were in the Canberra suburbs of Red Hill and Forrest.
 The majority of missions are today in the lakeside suburb of Yarralumla or the suburb of O'Malley in the Woden Valley.
 Many countries have built their chanceries in distinctive architectural styles reflecting national traditions or aspirations.

-Some countries have chosen not to establish an embassy in Canberra but instead operate a consulate in a major city, such as Melbourne.
+Some countries have chosen not to establish an embassy in Canberra but instead operate a consulate in a major city, such as Melbourne and Sydney.

-As of December 2022, Canberra hosts 112 embassies/high commissions.
+As of 2025, Canberra hosts 114 embassies/high commissions.